Skip Navigation

 • Sint Maarten - Saint Barthélemy vv

-The MV Voyager travels daily and on Wednesdays and Sundays twice daily (one in the morning and one in early evening) between Oyster Pound and Gustavia as well.
+The MV Voyager travels daily and on Wednesdays and Sundays twice daily (one in the morning at 9am and one in the early evening at 6.45pm) between Oyster Pound and Gustavia.

 Another option is to take the high speed ferry The Edge that travels to Gustavia once a day from Tuesday till Saturday.
 It leaves from Pelican Marina in Dutch St. Maarten at 9am.
 This passage lasts around 45 minutes.